-Various graduate-to-graduate and undergraduate-to-graduate (U2G) degree options are available allowing students to earn a graduate degree in planning and a second degree in less time than would be required to obtain the two degrees independently.
+Undergraduate-to-graduate (U2G) degree options are available allowing students to earn a graduate degree in Public Affairs and an undergraduate degree in less time than would be required to obtain the two degrees independently.
 This is because courses for one degree are considered as elective credit for the other degree program.
-Formalized combined degree options have been established in the following.

-While the requirements of each graduate-to-graduate and U2G degree option vary, all have several key features in common.
+While the requirements of each U2G degree option vary, all have several key features in common.
 In each case a student must:

 University policy requires that prior administrative approval be granted, and a minimum of 60 semester hours of graduate credit be completed to receive two master's degrees.
 However, courses taken to satisfy one unit's requirements also may be applied to meet the other unit's requirements.
 Some credits can be shared when one master’s degree requires, or both master’s degrees require, more than 30 semester hours of graduate credit.
 (No more than ¼ of the credits necessary for one degree may be composed of coursework taken for the other degree.)
 In all cases, combined degree programs require at least 60 semester hours of graduate credit and each unit's degree requirements must be met.
 See the Graduate College Manual, section X. G.

-Separate applications for admission to Planning and to the other academic unit are required.
-When applying to each unit, please indicate on the Graduate College Application that you are applying for a combined degree program with Planning and the other unit.
+Separate applications for admission to Public Affairs and to the other academic unit are required.
+When applying to each unit, please indicate on the Graduate College Application that you are applying for a combined degree program with Public Affairs and the other unit.

+U2G students are assessed undergraduate level tuition and fees during their first year of the U2G program (students' 4th or senior year), and until the bachelor's degree is conferred.
 As a member of a graduate-to-graduate degree program, students may pay the greater of the two programs' tuition costs.
-U2G students are assessed undergraduate level tuition and fees during their first year of the U2G program (typically students' 4th or senior year), and until the bachelor's degree is conferred.
 Students are encouraged to consult the Graduate College to determine the tuition amount.